Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What documents do you need to apply for unemployment benefits?

-To apply for unemployment benefits, you need to have your Social Security number (SSN), driver’s license number, mailing address, list of past employers, and usually your bank account’s routing number.
+To apply for unemployment benefits, you need your Social Security number (SSN), driver’s license number, mailing address, list of past employers, and, in most cases, your bank account’s routing number.
 This information will help the government verify your identity, approve your unemployment application, and send payments on time.

 Have the following documents available to avoid submission delays: